 To know Sid is to know joy, as innately and purely as he experienced it each day.
 He simply lived in the moment, made that moment wonderful, and made sure that everyone else was invited.
 Perhaps the most important thing to know about Sid is that he chose to live a life filled with limitless possibilities.

 To make a gift, please visit our giving page and look for the Sid Muthal fund in the Special Projects section.
-For more information, please contact Allison Winter, ECE associate director of advancement, at 217-244-8307 or by email.
+For more information, please contact Heather Vazquez, Senior Director of Advancement, at (217) 333-2517 or via email at email@example.com.